surmwill/recycler_unity/README.md

 # Nuances

-### The Recycler cannot control an entry's width or height
+### The Recycler cannot control an entries' width or height

 The Recycler is ultimately a list of things; in Unity terms, a `VerticalLayoutGroup`.
 The entries fall under this `VerticalLayoutGroup` (the GameObject called "Entries", or more abstractly, the underlying `ScrollRect`'s "content" field).
 This `VerticalLayoutGroup` cannot have `childControlWidth` or `childControlHeight` checked.
 Entries - the children - must control their own width and their own height with their own `VerticalLayoutGroup` and `ContentSizeFitter`.